 At BNP Paribas, I branched out into roles that were more centred around data architecture and financial regulation.
 Following the financial crisis, there were more problems and opportunities in these areas rather than the more traditional front office IT areas that I had worked in before.
 This led to me taking on increasingly senior roles, such as Head of Cross Asset Technology, and Head of Regulatory Technology.

 After delivering MiFID2, I decided to leave BNP Paribas.
-Brexit meant that many banks were re-thinking their location strategies, I wanted to take some time off to plan our wedding and renovate our home, and I also wanted to get involved in cloud computing and machine learning.
+Brexit meant that many banks were re-thinking their location strategies, I wanted to take some time off to plan our wedding and renovate our home.
+Perhaps more fundamentally, I also couldn’t shake the feeling that the IT departments of investment banks weren’t leading innovation any longer.
+Machine learning, blockchain, and cloud computing were being led by tech companies and startups.

-After my time off, I set up a consulting company, Regtechable, with an ex-colleague, specialising in IT strategy, architecture and project management for capital markets regulation.
+After my time off, I set up a consulting company with an ex-colleague, William, specialising in IT strategy, architecture and project management for capital markets regulation.
+COVID-19 made things difficult for our business, so I joined another friend, Fred, to build a social media platform, LocketBox, during the pandemic.

 I pride myself on being able to operate at many levels.
 The type of work that I enjoy the most is technology strategy and architecture, and I have been recognised for my vision and big picture thinking many times.
 On the one hand, I’m comfortable operating at board level, discussing strategy, budgets, and resources.
 On the other hand, I enjoy solving technical problems, and being involved in the nitty-gritty of software development.
 Because of this, I also find that I am able to bridge the gap between business and technology, translating between them, and being trusted by both.

 Perhaps because of my engineering background, I am passionate about good software engineering.
 I’ve become something of a specialist in fixing software development teams.
-I’ve been asked a number of times to work with teams to address problems such as slow deliveries, poor quality software, and lack of trust from customers.
+I’ve been asked numerous times throughout my career to step in and work with teams to address problems such as slow deliveries, poor quality software, and lack of trust from customers.

 One of my passions is travelling.
 Some of the more interesting places that I’ve travelled to are Borneo, Iceland, Chile, Argentina, Bolivia, Uzbekistan and Turkmenistan.
 However, there are two places that standout as my favourites.
 The first is Annapurna in Nepal.
 There is very little in this world that compares to the experience of trekking through lush green valleys against a backdrop of majestic snow-capped peaks.
 The second place is Kyoto in Japan.
 Kyoto is a city of contrasts; sometimes, it feels like a big, busy, crowded modern city, but at other times, it feels like a small traditional town set amongst the rolling hills.